feklee/tridiagonal-solve/README.md

 ![Rendering in matrix notation][1]

-For the algorithm to definitely find a solution, the tridiagonal matrix needs to be *diagonally dominant:*
+The algorithm is only guaranteed to find a solution if the tridiagonal matrix is *diagonally dominant:*

     |b[0]|   > |c[0]|
     |b[1]|   > |a[0] + c[1]|